 Passing on Your Digital Assets: What to Know

-Although RUFADAA is the law in a majority of states, you cannot rely on the law alone to ensure your digital assets go to the people you want to have them.
+Although RUFADAA is the law in most states, you can’t rely on it to ensure heirs get your digital assets.
 Legislation is relatively new, and precedent is still evolving.

-There is a three-tier system provided by the act that may make it easier for heirs.
+There is, however, a three-tier system provided by the act that may make it easier for heirs.
 It is as follows:

 - Extend access through specific platforms.
 Some third-party providers will allow you to designate online the individual who will have access to your account.
 Choosing to extend access in this way will trump any directive in a will, trust, or power of attorney.
-For example, Facebook allows individuals to list a legacy contact who will be allowed to access their account should they become incapacitated or pass.
-Also, Google will allow you to control what happens to your account via the Google Account Inactive Manager feature, and you may designate when your account should be inactive, what should happen to your account, and which persons can have access to the parts of your account you designate.
+For example, Facebook allows individuals to list a legacy contact who can access their account if something happens to you.
+Google will allow you to control what happens to your account via the Google Account Inactive Manager feature.
+With it you may designate when your account should become inactive, what should happen to it, and who can access the parts of it you designate.

 - Appoint a digital executor through your will, trust, or power of attorney.
 If you haven’t extended permission online, or there is no option to do so, you can list heirs who may have access to your digital assets.
 Keep in mind some digital assets are hard to pass on via a will because you don’t have licensing rights to things like social media accounts, subscriptions, and email, and the terms of the agreement may limit your rights.

 - Rely on the third-party’s terms in the service agreement.
-In situations where neither of the above options has been executed, access to your digital assets will be governed by the third-party provider’s terms of service agreement will govern access to your digital assets .
+In situations without extended access or a digital executor, the third-party provider’s terms of service agreement will govern access to your digital assets .

 How to Make a Plan for Passing on Digital Assets

-Making a plan to pass on digital assets is the ideal way to ensure the right individuals may access your electronic legacy.
+Making a plan to pass on digital assets is the ideal way to ensure heirs can access your electronic legacy.
 In general, go beyond giving your executor permission to your digital assets in a will, trust, or power of attorney.
-One way to do this is to write a handwritten note to include with your estate plan documents leaving information and instructions on how to access your accounts and files.
+One way to do this is to include a note in your estate plan with instructions for accessing your accounts.

 In preparing your note, do the following: